emilyparkes/kiln-it/README.md

 As an admin user:
 - [x] I want to view a creation status log
-- [ ] I want to view a creation and all it's details
+- [x] I want to view a creation and all it's details
 - [x] I want to view all my creations
-- [ ] I want to update the status of a creation
+- [x] I want to update the status of a creation
-- [ ] I want to edit a creation
+- [x] I want to edit a creation
 - [ ] I want to add a new creation
 - [ ] I want to add a note to a creation
-- [ ] I want to add a new clay type
+- [x] I want to add a new clay type
-- [ ] I want to add a new creation shape
+- [x] I want to add a new creation shape
-- [ ] I want to add a new glaze
+- [x] I want to add a new glaze

 As a friendly user:
+- [x] I want to view all the creations
+- [ ] I want to view a creation and all it's details
-- [ ] I want to be able to ...
+- [ ] I want to click a link to take me to instagram to purchase the item

 ## Views